 Interns will work closely with Dr. Rose Jones, a cultural anthropologist, and Director of Evaluation.
 Interns will assist with various research projects, ranging from conducting beta-testing on UX interactives, ethnographic assessment on visitors’ experiences, and observations/interviews.
 Interns will assist conducting literature reviews, managing and analyzing data, creating visuals to share data findings, and recruiting participants for studies.
 This is a hands-on internship which requires excellent people skills and an enthusiasm for social science research and evaluation.
 Times and dates are flexible.

 The Creative Design Intern will be based in the Marketing Department and will report to the Manager of Creative Design.
 Interns may also get the opportunity to communicate and work with various Museum departments and develop knowledge of design for website, digital signage, and email.
 Selected Interns will gain experience in the design process from conception to print/digital, working with printers and checking a printer’s proof, and in Adobe In-Design, Photoshop, Illustrator, Acrobat, Lightroom, and After Effects.
 Accepted Interns may also get the opportunity to participate in press checks, communicating across various Museum departments, and develop knowledge of design for website, digital signage, and email.

 Professional Development Internship

 Professional Development interns will support the STEM Teacher Institute team with day-to-day operations.
-The intern will collaborate with the STEM Teacher Institute team on a regular basis to support communications with teachers, track institute participation, assist in workshop preparation and other duties as needed.
+The intern will collaborate with the STEAM Teacher Institute team on a regular basis to support communications with teachers, track institute participation, assist in workshop preparation and other duties as needed.
 Interns will possess strong communication and organizational skills, attention to detail and the ability to work in a highly collaborative teacher development team.
-Professional Development interns will gain experience expanding a network of over 140 science teachers in North Texas.
+Professional Development interns will gain experience in expanding a network of over 140 science teachers in North Texas.